Skip to content

 Aegis TUI

-If you are using Aegis TUI, on Partitioning, select Manual: Aegis TUI Partitioning Manual
+If you are using Aegis TUI, on Partitioning, select Manual or Replace according to your need: Aegis TUI Partitioning Manual

 If your system is UEFI, follow EFI section.
 If your system is BIOS-Legacy, scroll down and follow BIOS-Legacy section below.